An Artist Applies

 I collected my belongings from the table and stormed out, down the hallway, out the door, down the steps and into the street.
 The arrogance of Mrs. Goldstein and her people enraged me.
 I sensed that my life had just taken on a whole new struggle.

 Chris Klassen lives and writes in Toronto, Canada.
 After graduating from the University of Toronto and living for a year in France and England, he returned home and worked the majority of his career in print media.
-He is now living a semi-retired life.
-His stories have been published in numerous journals including Across the Margin, Fleas on the Dog, Vagabond City, Dark Winter, Ghost City Review, The Raven Review, The Coachella Review, Sortes, and Toasted Cheese, among others.
+His stories have been published in numerous journals including Fleas on the Dog, Literally Stories, Vagabond City, Dark Winter, Ghost City Review, The Raven Review, The Coachella Review, Sortes Magazine, Amethyst Magazine, Toasted Cheese, and Mobius, among others.
+His first novel, entitled An Individual, is available through Dark Winter Press.
 Chris recommends Haven on the Queensway, a non-profit food and clothing bank.

 Edited for Unlikely by Jonathan Penton, Editor-in-Chief